AStefankiv/writing/install_and_configure_node_&_npm_on_ubuntu.md

 ```bash
 node -v
 ```
-You will get Node.js 16.z.z or 18.w.w
+You will likely get Node.js 16.z.z or 18.w.w

 For npm, run:
 ```bash
 npm -v
 ```
-You will get NPM npm 8.z.z to 10.w.w
+You will get npm 8.z.z to 10.w.w

 ![check_node_npm_installed](media/check_node_npm_installed.png)

->If NPM failed to install, run ```sudo apt install npm```
+>If npm fails to install, run `sudo apt install npm`

-You have successfully installed **Node.js** and **NPM** using the apt method.
+You have successfully installed **Node.js** and **npm** using the apt method.

 ---

 ## **Option 2 - Install Using Node Version Manager (NVM)**
-[NVM](https://github.com/nvm-sh/nvm?tab=readme-ov-file#about) allows you to intall and switch between different versions of Node.js.
-Initially, you will get the latest versions for both Node.js and NPM.
+[NVM](https://github.com/nvm-sh/nvm?tab=readme-ov-file#about) allows you to install and switch between different versions of Node.js.
+Initially, you will get the latest versions for both Node.js and npm.

+> **Why use NVM?**
+> NVM is the preferred tool for developers because it allows you to switch between Node.js versions without affecting your system-wide (global) Node installation.
+> This is especially useful when working on multiple projects that require different versions of Node.

 ### **Step 1 - Install NVM**
 Run the following command: